orbitdb/field-manual/01 Tutorial/01_Basics.md

 * OrbitDB instances create databases, which have unique _addresses_
 * Basic access rights to OrbitDB databases are managed using access control lists (or ACLs), based on the ID of the IPFS node performing the requests on the database
 * OrbitDB database addresses are hashes of the database's ACL, its type, and its name.

+Now that you've laid the groudnwork, we're going to start working with data!
+Onward, then, to [Chapter 2: Managing Data](./02_Managing_Data.md).